-Exhibit 1: Middle-skill occupational demand in Los Angeles and Orange Counties2
+Exhibit 1: Middle-skill occupational demand in Los Angeles and Orange Counties

-Exhibit 2 shows the five-year occupational demand projections for laborers and freight, stock, and material movers, hand, the below middle-skill logistics and material distribution occupation in this report.
+Exhibit 2 shows the five-year occupational demand projections for laborers and freight, stock, and material movers, hand - the below middle-skill occupation in this report.
 In Los Angeles/Orange County, the number of jobs related to this occupation is projected to decrease by less than 1% through 2024.
 However, there will be nearly 20,000 job openings per year through 2024 due to workers leaving the field.